botworld-wiki/beatburger.github.io/pages/danger-zones.md

 ... nothing besides satisfaction.

+### Level Scaling
+- All Danger Zones have the same level range
+- Lower level cap = Your Botpack level -2
+- No higher level cap overall (you'll find lv33 enemies no matter your level)
+- Each area inside the Danger Zone has it's own level range, which increases the further it is from the entrance (blocked paths interfere)
+- Bosses level = Higher level cap of the area it's located + 3 (Max level: 36)
+- Pest Controls are always level 33, therefore, the Exterminator Boss is always level 36

 ### Difficulty Levels

 Exterminator Squads levels will rise up and it will get harder every time.
 It's really hard and also fun at the same time.